Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/org-management- over-api.md

 3. [Example using Postman](#example-using-postman)

 ## Required endpoints
-- **auth.ventuscloud.eu** - use it to get ID and Access tokens from basic credentials
+- *auth.ventuscloud.eu* - use it to get ID and Access tokens from basic credentials
-- **api.ventuscloud.eu** - use it to work with organization's resources
+- *api.ventuscloud.eu* - use it to work with organization's resources

 ## Example using CURL
 **Get ID and Access tokens**
-To get ID and Access tokens use next command:
+To get ID and Access tokens. use next command:
 ```
 curl -XGET https://auth.ventuscloud.eu/get-tokens -d '
 {